 The Environmental Stewardship, Place, and Community Initiative

-The humanities-led Environmental Stewardship, Place and Community Initiative, funded by The Andrew W. Mellon Foundation, will begin summer 2019.
+The humanities-led Environmental Stewardship, Place and Community Initiative, funded by The Andrew W. Mellon Foundation, began summer 2019.
 This $1,077,000 grant centers on Indigenous epistemologies and concepts, working with faculty, staff, and students on the Twin Cities, Duluth, and Morris campuses, and in collaboration with community partners.
 This initiative will reach across Minnesota and further the mission of research, education and outreach at the University.
 Read the press annoucement here!

 Over the next three years, the IAS will establish and sustain a network of UMN-system scholars and community partners to focus on: